hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 As with all other modules using rosters, Gossip must have a deterministic understanding of which roster applies to which round.
 It will receive this information from Hashgraph in the form of round metadata.

+### Event Intake

+The Event Intake System is responsible for receiving events, validating them, and emitting them in *topological order*.

+#### Validation

+One of the core responsibilities of Event Intake is to validate the events it has received.
+While this document does not specify the validation pipeline, it will define some of the primary steps involved in validation, so as to motivate the purpose of this module.
+That is, the following description is non-normative, but important for understanding the context within which this module operates.

+Event Intake receives events from gossip, or from the Event Creator module (i.e. a "self-event").
+An "event" is actually a wrapper around the base protobuf event type (`EventCore`) that includes the core event data along with metadata that is not represented in protobuf or transmitted through gossip.
+One field populated in the metadata will be the byte[] that represents the protobuf-serialized form of the `EventCore`.
+Since gossip read this from the wire, there is no work to produce this `byte[]`, and since the `byte[]` will be needed for Gossip, we need to keep it anyway.
+But we will also hash this `byte[]` to produce the event hash, and store this hash in the metadata.

+After hashing, Event Intake will deduplicate events.
+It has a hash->event map allowing it to cheaply verify whether the event is a duplicate.
+If it is, the duplicate is discarded.
+Otherwise, the event is checked for "syntactic" correctness.
+For example, are all required fields populated, etc. While the Gossip system has already checked to ensure the payload of the event (its transactions) are limited in size and count, Event Intake will also check this as a safety measure in the event of bugs (if this check fails here, a noisy log statement should be produced, since this should never happen).

+If an event is valid, then we finally check the signature.
+Since validation and deduplication and hashing are significantly less expensive than signature verification, we wait on signature verification until the other steps are completed.
+The operating principle is that we want to fail fast and limit work for further stages in the pipeline.

+If an event has a very old birth-round that is expired, it is dropped.
+If a node sends a large number of expired events, it may end up being disciplined (the exact rules around this will be defined in subsequent design docs for the Event Intake module).

+#### Self Events

+Events are not only given to the event intake system through gossip.
+Internal events are also fed to the event intake system.
+These internal events **may** bypass some steps in the pipeline.
+For example, internal self-events (those events created by the node itself) do not need validation.
+Likewise, when replaying events from the pre-consensus recording system, those checks are not needed (since they have already been proved valid and are in topological order).

+#### Peer Discipline

+During the validation process, if an event is invalid, it is rejected, and this information is passed to the Bad Node module so the offending node may be disciplined.
+Note that the node to be disciplined will be the node that sent this bad event to us, not the origin node.
+This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.

+#### Topological Ordering

+Events are buffered if necessary to ensure that each parent event has been emitted from the Event Intake before any child events.
+A simple map (the same used for deduplication) can be used here.
+Given some event, for each parent, look up the parent by its hash.
+If each parent is found in the map, then emit the event.
+Otherwise, remember the event so when the missing parent is received, the child may be emitted.
+The current implementation uses what is known as the "orphan buffer" for this purpose.

+Since Event Intake will also maintain some buffers, it needs to know about the progression of the hashgraph, so it can evict old events.
+In this case, the "orphan buffer" holds events until either the parent events have arrived, or the events expired due to the advancement of the "non-ancient event window" and the event is dropped from the buffer.
+This document does not prescribe the existence of the orphan buffer or the method by which events are sorted and emitted in topological order, but it does describe a method by which old events can be dropped.

+#### Emitting Events

+When the Event Intake module emits valid, topologically sorted events, it sends them to:
+- The Event Creator module, so it may have information on which events are available to be built on top of as "other parents"
+- The Execution layer as a "pre-handle" event
+- The Pre-consensus Recording module, so the event can be made durable prior to being added to the hashgraph or gossiped

+The call to each of these systems is "fire and forget".
+Specifically, there is no guarantee to Execution that it will definitely see an event via `pre-handle` prior to seeing it in `handle`.
+Technically, Consensus always calls `pre-handle` first, but that thread may be parked arbitrarily long by the system and the `handle` thread may actually execute first.
+This is extremely unlikely, but must be defended against in the Execution layer.

+Writing the event durably before gossiping it is essential for self-events to prevent branching.
+However, to simplify the understanding of the system, all events will be made durable before gossiping.
+All events must also be made durable before being sent to the Hashgraph.

+#### Roster Changes

+Since Event Intake must validate events, and since event validation requires knowing the roster (to verify the event source is in the roster, and the gossip source is in the roster, and the signature of the event creator is correct), Event Intake must know about changes to the roster.
+As with Gossip, it is imperative that Event Intake maintain a history of rosters, so it can support peers that are farther behind in consensus than it is.

+### Pre-Consensus Recording Module

+The Pre-Consensus Recording module is responsible for recording ordered, valid events which have not yet come to consensus.
+This is critical for minimizing data loss if catastrophic network failure occurs.
+This module received simplification by finding methods that durably persist events fast enough that it can be used inline.
+That is, each event is persisted before it is gossiped, and before it is added to the Hashgraph.
+The delay introduced by this module **must** be minimized to keep gossip latency minimal and increase the event/sec throughput of the system as a whole.

+This system is further simplified by defining its storage as a cyclic buffer.
+For example, it may have a large file on disk, and maintain a "head" and "tail" pointer into that file.
+Then, as new events need to be persisted, it simply writes them in at the "tail" position and moves forward.
+As it reaches the end of the file, it loops back to the start.
+In this way, it is able to have a fixed buffer, large enough for disaster recovery, but without requiring any feedback loops from Execution to indicate when data may be purged.
+Typically, this would be configured to be some value several multiples in size larger than the state saving timeframe and maximum event/sec rate, so as to provide a solid guarantee of data availability.

 ### Public API

 There are no changes to the public API as a result of this design.